-• With your faculty advisor, create a 3-person program committee (see page of your student handbook for details).
+With your faculty advisor, work toward creating a 3-person program committee (see page 22 of your student handbook for details).

 Spring Semester

 - If you want to take summer classes, meet with your faculty advisor prior to registration. - Discuss course selection for the next academic year. - At the end of the spring semester you will need your 1st Annual Review.